scrapy/scrapy/docs/topics/downloader-middleware.rst

 Whether or not a request should be retried when an exception is raised while trying to decompress its response body.

-If an exception is raised while trying to decompress the response body, we store it in the request meta under the ``_http_compression_exc`` key and return the original ``scrapy.Response`` object.
+If an exception is raised while trying to decompress a response body, we store it in the request meta under the ``_http_compression_exc`` key and return the original ``scrapy.Response`` object.
 If the ``RetryMiddleware`` is enabled, it will check for this key and try to reprocess the ``scrapy.Request``